 Scholarships and Bursaries are financial awards offered to students interested in pursuing their education.
 Various guidelines and conditions are attached to their application which makes them both similar and dissimilar to each other.

-In this article, before discussing the differences between scholarships vs bursaries, let us go through the definition of a bursary and scholarship to get a clearer picture of them.
+In this article, before discussing the differences between scholarships vs bursaries, let us go through the definitions of a bursary and scholarship to get a clearer picture of them.

 What are Scholarships?

 Scholarships are non-repayable financial assistance offered to students to encourage talent.
 It can be both merit and need-based and is usually offered to a specific category of students.
 Scholarships are also country-based and are offered to students who want to study abroad in specific countries.

 Scholarships cover educational costs (like tuition fees), and costs of living (like maintenance, accommodation, transportation, etc.).

 What makes you an ideal candidate for a scholarship?

 Bursaries are financial aid offered by colleges, universities, foundations, or governments to students for their education.
 These are meant for students who belong to low-income households and are unable to meet their educational expenses.

 Bursaries are need-based and not merit-based.
 It covers the living costs of the student in a specific year.

 The key differences between scholarships vs. bursaries based on various parameters are as follows-

 The financial status of a student is not necessarily taken into consideration while awarding the scholarships, whereas the opposite is true for a bursary as it is given to students facing financial difficulties in paying their education fees.